 What makes me respect myself more?

 In self-development circles, we often hear about the importance of boundaries.
 However, we don’t hear as often about how to set boundaries or see examples of healthy boundaries.

 On the other hand, we have another extreme of people who think it’s selfish to express boundaries.
-They tend to put other people’s needs above their own and as a result, they end up feeling depleted and resentful.
+They tend to put other people’s needs above their own and, as a result, feel depleted and resentful.
 This pattern is often accompanied by codependency, people-pleasing, and enmeshment (losing own sense of self).

 “Daring to set boundaries is about having the courage to love ourselves even when we risk disappointing others.” ~ Brene Brown

 So What are Healthy Boundaries?

 Setting boundaries is simply expressing what we prefer.
 Being straightforward.
 Saying how we feel.
 Asking for changes.
 Standing for what we believe in despite potential disapproval.
 Saying no without having a need to make excuses or justify our preference.